Werner Heisenberg: Matrix mechanics and the Nobel Prize

-Heisenberg's paper establishing quantum mechanics has puzzled physicists and historians.
+Heisenberg's Umdeutung paper that established modern quantum mechanics has puzzled physicists and historians.
 His methods assume that the reader is familiar with Kramers-Heisenberg transition probability calculations.
 The main new idea, non-commuting matrices, is justified only by a rejection of unobservable quantities.
 It introduces the non-commutative multiplication of matrices by physical reasoning, based on the correspondence principle, despite the fact that Heisenberg was not then familiar with the mathematical theory of matrices.
-The path leading to these results has been reconstructed in MacKinnon, 1977, and the detailed calculations are worked out in Aitchison et al.
+The path leading to these results has been reconstructed by MacKinnon, and the detailed calculations are worked out by Aitchison and coauthors.

 In Copenhagen, Heisenberg and Hans Kramers collaborated on a paper on dispersion, or the scattering from atoms of radiation whose wavelength is larger than the atoms.
 They showed that the successful formula Kramers had developed earlier could not be based on Bohr orbits, because the transition frequencies are based on level spacings which are not constant.
-The frequencies which occur in the Fourier transform of sharp classical orbits, by contrast, are equally spaced.
+The frequencies which occur in the Fourier transform of the classical sharp series orbits, by contrast, are equally spaced.
 But these results could be explained by a semi-classical virtual state model: the incoming radiation excites the valence, or outer, electron to a virtual state from which it decays.
-In a subsequent paper Heisenberg showed that this virtual oscillator model could also explain the polarization of fluorescent radiation.
+In a subsequent paper, Heisenberg showed that this virtual oscillator model could also explain the polarization of fluorescent radiation.

 These two successes, and the continuing failure of the Bohr–Sommerfeld model to explain the outstanding problem of the anomalous Zeeman effect, led Heisenberg to use the virtual oscillator model to try to calculate spectral frequencies.
 The method proved too difficult to immediately apply to realistic problems, so Heisenberg turned to a simpler example, the anharmonic oscillator.

 The dipole oscillator consists of a simple harmonic oscillator, which is thought of as a charged particle on a spring, perturbed by an external force, like an external charge.
 The motion of the oscillating charge can be expressed as a Fourier series in the frequency of the oscillator.
 Heisenberg solved for the quantum behavior by two different methods.
 First, he treated the system with the virtual oscillator method, calculating the transitions between the levels that would be produced by the external source.